Parity Pipeline

 Synopsis

 Inspired by the Emmy-Award winning short documentary of the same name (Netflix, 2023), THE DADS chronicles a diverse group of dads working to build a movement advocating for their trans and nonbinary children.
-As a new right-wing administration and conservative Supreme Court roll back transgender rights, the dads must find a way to fight back, protect their children and themselves, and hold on to hope and their growing movement, even as some dads are forced to choose between family and country.
+As a new right-wing administration and conservative Supreme Court roll back transgender rights, the dads must find a way to fight back, protect their children and themselves, and hold on to their growing movement, even as some dads are forced to choose between family and country.
 Filmed over the course of a year spanning retreats in rural Maine and Minnesota, court dates, protests, family milestones and a pivotal U.S. Supreme Court decision, THE DADS captures this moment of national reckoning with remarkable intimacy through verite footage and interviews with the film’s main protagonists and their families.
-This is fatherhood as an act of radical resistance.
+This is fatherhood as an act of radical love and resistance.

 Bio